buildbot/buildbot/master/docs/developer/data.rst

     The ``path`` arguments to these methods should always be tuples.
 Integer arguments can be presented as either integers or strings that can be parsed by ``int``; all other arguments must be strings.
     Integer arguments can be presented as either integers or strings that can be parsed by ``int``; all other arguments must be strings.

-    .. py:method:: get(options, path)
+    .. py:method:: get(options, kwargs)

         :param options: dictionary containing model-specific options
-        :param path: a tuple describing the resource to get
+        :param kwargs : a dictionary describing the resource to get, extracted from the path
         :raises: :py:exc:~buildbot.data.exceptions.InvalidPathError
         :returns: a resource or list via Deferred, or None